-For years I had been booking my accommodation strictly via hostel websites (directly via links I found on Google maps and via the portals hostelbookers, hostelworld and Hostelling International’s own hihostels.com).
-Then, last summer I was approached by Booking.com to write on my German site about their new campaign.
+For years, I had been booking my accommodation strictly via hostel websites (directly via links I found on Google maps and via the portals hostelbookers, hostelworld, and Hostelling International’s own hihostels.com).
+Then, I was approached by Booking.com to write about their new campaign.
 Not wanting to advertise something I didn’t know I decided to test-drive the platform.

-Here are ten things I have learned in the past 8 months and you might not have known about Booking.com*:
+Here are ten things that I have learned along the way and you might not have known about Booking.com*:

 1. All in one accommodation search engine

 Booking.com offers everything from cheap-cheap-cheap hostels to small hotels to B’n’Bs to holiday rentals to exclusive 4-and-more-star hotels.
 That makes it easy to spot good deals regardless of which travel style you prefer and which budget you have available.